Skip to content

 Basic Custom Kernel Writing Guide

-This section demonstrates the actual usage using flash_attention_naive_prefill as an example, which is used in vLLM RBLN.
+This section demonstrates usage with flash_attention_naive_prefill as an example, which is used in vLLM RBLN.
 The related code can be found in flash attention.

 How to use a custom kernel